-- "The material presented was geared right to the level of our children.
+"The material presented was geared right to the level of our children.
 We felt that our children (and the adults) learned a lot and we'll be eager to return again.
-Thanks for creating such an informative and engaging program!" - "You can tell the instructors love their job, working with children, and they give the students an added excitement toward that subject area!"
+Thanks for creating such an informative and engaging program!"